Frequently Asked Questions

 What is Alternate DNS?

-Alternate DNS is a free, global Domain Name System (DNS) resolution service, that you can use as an alternative to your current DNS provider.
+Alternate DNS is an affordable, global Domain Name System (DNS) resolution service, that you can use as an alternative to your current DNS provider.

 How does Alternate DNS block ads?

 Alternate DNS maintains a regularly updated database of known ad serving domain names.
 When a website you visit requests anything from a known ad server, Alternate DNS sends a null response blocking ads before they even touch your network.

 Can I use Alternate DNS to host my domain name or website?

 No. Alternate DNS is not an authoritative nameserver or hosting service.

 Are there any cross-product dependencies with Alternate DNS?

 Does Alternate DNS offer the ability to block or filter out unwanted sites?